 Remember 2010 book, Real Age, by Dr. Michael Rozien?
 In it, Dr. Rozien makes the case that age is not just a chronological measurement; rather, it’s the rate at which your cardiovascular and immune systems decline.
 While chronological age is fixed, biological age can be influenced by our behavior and choices – even by things such as flossing, taking an aspirin a day, and of course, diet and exercise.
 The bottom line: The better condition you are in, the better prepared you will be to fight the factors that age you.
 You can delay aging and have more control over the aging process.

-By the way, the book has stood the test of time, and is still available in a Kindle edition.
+By the way, the book has stood the test of time, and is still available in hardcover or in a Kindle edition.
 If you don’t own a Kindle, you might consider one.
 I love my Kindle Paperwhite because, unlike a tablet or phone, it is easy to read in bright sunlight and also has a built-in adjustable light so I can read day or night.
 I read mine on the elliptical.
 It makes the time pass so much faster!
 (It’s cheaper than you might think!
 I’ve linked it below along with my cute pink case!)